Description

 bus(potentialbus,2)=bus(potentialbus,2)-DG;

 The second column in ‘bus’ variable contains the IEEE33 bus data’s load values.
 The power flow analysis is done again and power loss is calculated.
 Optimization runs till all iterations are not exhausted.
-Finally by this approach we are able to get the 57.839% for 1.6 time loading in the IEEE 33 radial system.
+Finally, by this approach we can get the 57.839% for 1.6-time loading in the IEEE 33 radial system.

 Reviews